"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dr. Mesay Desalegn Zenebe, Temesigen Haile Gebru and Zenebe Techan Mulate.
+Dr. Mesay Desalegn Zenebe, Temesigen Haile Gebru, Zenebe Techan Mulate.
 Relationship between competitive anxiety, confidence and performance among female volleyball players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 337-342.
+Int J Phys Educ Sports Health 2016;3(5):337-342.